 Not only do my kids have all of these things going on, but the parents are asked to volunteer for them, and bring things in for them, and attend them.
 I’m all for helping out, but I do more in the first half of June than I do all year!

 It’s not all bad, I suppose.
 I do appreciate the fact that I get at least a few days of nice weather to enjoy, kid-free.
-But the struggle during that last week of school is real.
+But the struggle during that last week (or month) of school is real.

 All of this being said, I know for a fact that come late August, I’ll be singing a different tune.
 For now, I’m counting the hours until I don’t have to pack another school lunch.